Mary Margaret McBride

 Mary Margaret McBride (November 16, 1899 – April 7, 1976) was an American radio interview host and writer.
 Her popular radio shows spanned more than 40 years.
-In the 1940s the daily audience for her housewife-oriented program numbered from six to eight million listeners.
-She was called "The First Lady of Radio."
+In the 1940s, the daily audience for her housewife-oriented program numbered from six to eight million listeners.
+She was called "the First Lady of Radio".

 Early life

 McBride was born on November 16, 1899, in Paris, Missouri, to a farming family.
-Their frequent relocations disorganized her early schooling, but at the age of six she became a student at a preparatory school called William Woods College, and at 16 the University of Missouri, receiving a degree in journalism there in 1919.
+Their frequent relocations disorganized her early schooling, but at the age of six, she became a student at a preparatory school called William Woods College, and at 16 the University of Missouri, receiving a degree in journalism there in 1919.
 She was a member of Kappa Alpha Theta at the University of Missouri.

 She worked a year as a reporter at the Cleveland Press, and then until 1924 at the New York Evening Mail.
-Following this, she wrote freelance for periodicals including The Saturday Evening Post, Cosmopolitan, Good Housekeeping, and starting in 1926 collaborated in writing travel-oriented books.
+Following this, she wrote freelance for periodicals including The Saturday Evening Post, Cosmopolitan, and Good Housekeeping, and starting in 1926, collaborated in writing travel-oriented books.

 Radio and sidelines

 As Martha Deane

 McBride first worked steadily in radio for WOR in New York City, starting in 1934.
-This daily women's-advice show, with her persona as "Martha Deane", a kind and witty grandmother figure with a Missouri-drawl, aired daily until 1940.
+This daily women's-advice show, with her persona as "Martha Deane", a kind and witty grandmother figure with a Missouri drawl, aired daily until 1940.

 Originally, McBride's character "Martha Deane" was to be a grandmother with six children and many grandchildren-all imaginary.
 They were all named and described; she was to memorize the details.
 Her job was to talk colloquially and dispense philosophy.
-She kept getting all her "grandchildren's" names mixed up and within three weeks she jettisoned the whole tribe on air.
+She kept getting all her "grandchildren's" names mixed up and within three weeks, she jettisoned the whole tribe on air.
 She remained Martha Deane, but was no longer a grandmother.

 Concurrently with working as "Deane", in 1934 and 1935, she was the women's page editor for the Newspaper Enterprise Association syndicate.

 As herself

 In 1937, she launched on the CBS radio network the first of a series of similar and successful shows, now as Mary Margaret McBride.
 She had to abandon the Deane persona because WOR owned the name and had replaced her in 1940 with Bessie Beatty.

-She interviewed figures well known in the world of arts and entertainment, and politics, with a style recognized as original to herself.
+She interviewed figures well known in the world of arts and entertainment and politics, with a style recognized as original to herself.
 She accepted advertising only for products she was prepared to endorse from her own experience, and turned down all tobacco or alcohol products.